-Treating or removing larval breeding sites, and use of systemic insecticides formulation of ivermectin will produce 99% mortality in C. brevitarsis feeding on treated cattle for up to 10 days after treatment (Standfast et al 1984).
+The direct treatment or removal of C. brevitarsis larval breeding sites (cattle dung pats) is impractical in most circumstances, but the use of a systemic insecticide in cattle in the area offers a means of reducing both larval and adult survival.
+For example, a laboratory trial has shown that a subcutaneous injection of a formulation of ivermectin will produce 99% mortality in C. brevitarsis feeding on treated cattle for up to 10 days after treatment (Standfast et al 1984).
 The larval stages in dung of treated animals will also be controlled for up to 4 weeks.
 In a field trial of subcutaneous ivermectin, the field population of C. brevitarsis was reduced to a point where there was a period of up to 6 weeks of low risk of virus transmission (Muller and Harris 1993).